 We went down to the creek to scope it out too.

 The trail was well-maintained.
-Interesting history of Fish Canyon and educational information were provided at several locations.
+An interesting history of Fish Canyon was provided at several locations.

 We made it after 2.5 miles.
-Here is the 3-tiered 80 foot waterfalls in front of us.
+Here are the 3-tiered 80-foot waterfalls in front of us.

 We took a break here until the Boy Scout troop caught up with us.
-It’s time to head back. 🙂 But kids asked if they can pet Xena and she is soooo cuuuute (their words).
+It’s time to head back. 🙂 But kids asked if they can pet Xena and she is so cute.
 So we stayed a bit longer so kids can give her treats and pet her in turn.
-Xena gets overwhelmed with a group so I use “one at a time” approach which is more manageable for her.
+Xena gets overwhelmed with a group so I use the “one at a time” approach which is more manageable for her.
 My highly sensitive introvert fur baby.
 We share a lot in common.
 A perfect match. 🙂

 Good to Know:

-- Total distance (RT) and type: 5 miles, out and back
+- Distance: 5 miles RT, out and back

 - Trailhead: 34.157175, -117.923836 (copy/paste in to your GPS app)